 Get out of the situation, rest, give yourself space and time to work on finding the causes, healing and developing better coping strategies.
 You need to find out why it happened.

-But be careful to not do anything drastic - don't suddenly quit your job, run away from your family and home,
+But be careful to not do anything drastic—don't suddenly quit your job and run away from your family and home,